Origin of Manasa Devi

-Legend of Goddess Manasa
+Legend of Manasa Devi

-Manasa wished to receive the worship due to goddesses and knew that it would be easy to obtain the same if she could once secure the devotion of a very wealthy and powerful merchant-prince of Champaka Nagar, by the name of Chand Saudagar in Bengal.
+Manasa wished to receive the worship as a Goddess and knew that it would be easy to obtain the same if she could once secure the devotion of a very wealthy and powerful merchant-prince of Champak Nagar, by the name of Chand Saudagar in Bengal.
 He was a widower and had six sons.
 He was very attentive to his sons so that they never felt the absence of their mother.
-For a long time she tried to persuade him; but he was a stout devotee of Shiva himself, whom he was not going to desert for a goddess of snakes.
+For a long time, she tried to persuade him; but he was a stout devotee of Shiva himself, whom he was not going to desert for a Goddess of snakes.
 Manasa thus destroyed the beautiful garden of Chand many times and every time Chand used to restore the beauty to his garden by the help of his magic power, which he had received from Shiva.

 Once Manasa took the guise of a beautiful maiden and appeared before the widower Chand, who was enchanted by her beauty.
 He decided to marry her but the lady asked for the magic powers of Chand to be bestowed on her before the marriage and Chand did the same.
 Then Manasa showed her original self and again told Chand to worship her but that time also Chand rejected her demand.
-Then six of the sons of Chand were killed by snake bites with the instructions of Manasa and Chand remarried and got a son and named him Lakshmindara.
-Lakshmindara grew up to be a handsome young lad and Chand selected a beautiful girl Behula to be married with him.
+Then six of the sons of Chand were killed by snake bites with the instructions of Manasa and Chand remarried and got a son and named him Lakhindar.
+Lakhindar grew up to be a handsome young lad and Chand selected a beautiful girl named Behula to be married with him.
 The couple was engaged and wedding date was fixed.
-In those years Manasa did not give up her hope and appeared again with her resolve to subdue Chand by killing Lakshmidhara.
+In those years Manasa did not give up her hope and appeared again with her resolve to subdue Chand by killing Lakhindar.